-FIU-IND was admitted as a member of the Egmont Group at the Bermuda Plenary session in May 2007.
+FIU-IND was admitted as a member of the Egmont

+Group at the Bermuda Plenary session in May 2007.
 During the month of June 2007, Egmont Secure Web (ESW) was also made operational for exchange of information over a secure network.

-Officers of FIU-IND participated in the 20th Annual Plenary session of Egmont Group at St. Petersburg, Russia in July 2012 and the Egmont Working Group at Ostende, Belgium in January 2013.
-FIU-IND has been spearheading a project on FIU Information System Maturity Model (FISMM) which was initiated in 2009.
-The FISMM project was approved by the Heads of FIUs for implementation during the St. Petersburg meeting of the Egmont Group.
+Officers of FIU-IND have regularly participated in the Egmont Group meetings.
+During the year, FIU-IND participated in the 21st Annual Plenary session of Egmont Group at Sun City, South Africa in July 2013 and the Egmont Committee and Working Group Meetings at Budapest, Hungary in February 2014.
 FIU-IND Officials have been actively participating in Operational Working Group (OpWG), Training Working Group (TWG) and IT Working Group (ITWG) of the Egmont Group.
-Leadership in FISMM project gives FIU-IND an important role in defining the emerging standards for assessment of effectiveness of FIUs.

-FIU-IND continued to be the one of the two regional representatives of the Asia group, along with Qatar, in the Egmont Committee and Director, FIU-IND presented the regional review report as Asia representative in Egmont Committee.
+FIU-IND continued to be the one of the two regional representatives of the Asia region, along with Qatar, in the Egmont Committee and Director, FIU-IND presented the regional review report as Asia representative in Egmont Committee.